SooYou/plugged/docs/reference/functions.rst

    **Parameters**:

-      :dt:`Number` time until the connection is lost.
+      :dt:`Number` time in seconds until the connection is lost.

    **Return Value**: